Lilou Wadoux

-Lilou Chloé Perrine Wadoux-Ducellier (born 10 April 2001) is a French professional racing driver.
-She is the first woman to ever win an FIA World Endurance Championship race and the first woman to drive a Le Mans Hypercar, having previously starred in the Alpine Elf Europa Cup and competed in TCR Europe.
-Before signing for Ferrari as a factory driver in 2023, she raced in the WEC for Richard Mille's Signatech-run LMP2 team.
+Lilou Chloé Perrine Wadoux-Ducellier (born 10 April 2001) is a French professional racing driver for Ferrari.
+She is the first woman to ever win an FIA World Endurance Championship race, the first woman to drive a Le Mans Hypercar, and an IMSA champion.
+Before signing for Ferrari as a factory driver in 2023, Wadoux raced in the WEC for Richard Mille's LMP2 team, starred in the Alpine Elf Europa Cup and competed in TCR Europe.

 Career

 Early career

 Though her father Cédric was briefly a rally driver, Wadoux spent her youth competing in tennis.
 She only started karting, mostly for fun, at the late age of 14.
 Aided by fellow Amiens racing drivers Julien and Florian Briché, she made the jump to competitive circuit racing two years later, in 2017.
-Starting out in the French lower-division one-make saloon car championships, Wadoux encountered success from early on, with an 8th place (runner-up in the junior class) in the Peugeot 208 Racing Cup followed by 3rd overall the following year.
+Starting out in the French lower-division one-make saloon car championships, Wadoux encountered success from early on, with an eighth place (runner-up in the junior class) in the Peugeot 208 Racing Cup followed by 3rd overall the following year.
 Her 2018 season also included four top-ten finishes from four guest starts in the superior Peugeot 308 Racing Cup, as well as an appearance in a two-day test organised by the FIA Women in Motorsport Commission in Navarra for 15 female racers.

 2019 would see Wadoux make the step up to the TCR Europe Touring Car Series with a Peugeot 308 TCR from Briché's JSB Compétition team.
 However, her season was cut short due to a crash in the third round of the season at Spa-Francorchamps.
-She was hit by Qatari driver Abdullah Ali Al Khelaifi, who had lost control of his Cupra León TCR after an off at turn 16, and her car rolled several times before it finally came to a stop.
+She was hit by Qatari driver Abdulla Al-Khelaifi, who had lost control of his Cupra León TCR after an off at turn 16, and her car rolled several times before it finally came to a stop.
 She was unharmed, but the financial difficulties following the crash meant she was not able to return to the championship.
 She returned to racing in October that year, with a one-off appearance in the Clio Cup France at Circuit Paul Ricard that yielded a podium finish.